mflerackers/mflerackers.github.io/_math/5-lines.md

 {% highlight lua %}
 function intersectLineLineSegment(x1, y1, x2, y2, x3, y3, x4, y4)
     x2, y2 = x2 - x1, y2 - y1               -- ab
     x4, y4 = x4 - x3, y4 - y3               -- cd
     local t = cross(x4, y4, x2, y2)         -- cd x ab
-    if t < 0.00001 and t > -0.00001 then return nil end
+    if t < 0.00001 and t > -0.00001 then
+        return nil
+    end
     t = cross(x1 - x3, y1 - y3, x2, y2) / t -- ca x ab / cd x ab
-    if t < 0 or t > 1 then return nil end
+    if t < 0 or t > 1 then
+        return nil
+    end
     return x3 + t * x4, y3 + t * y4         -- c + t * cd
 end
 {% endhighlight %}

 ### Point on line segment

-We first need to test whether the point lies on the line using the cross product as before.
+We first need to test whether the point lies on the line using the cross product as we did before for infinite lines.

-If it does, we need to test whether it lies between the segment's bounderies.
+If the point is on the line, we need to test whether it lies between the segment's boundaries.
 We can do this second step partly by calculating the dot product, like when we did vector projection.
 If the dot product is smaller than 0, the point lies before the start of the segment, as the angle is greater than 90 degrees in that case.

-To know whether the point doesn't lie past the end of the segment, we can look whether the dot product of ac with itself is smaller than the dot product of ab with itself, as the dot product gives us the length squared.
+To be sure that the point doesn't lie past the end of the segment, we can look whether the dot product of $$\vec{ac}$$ with itself is smaller than the dot product of $$\vec{ab}$$ with itself, as the dot product gives us the length squared.

 {% highlight lua %}
-function pointOnLine(x1, y1, x2, y2, x3, y3)
+function pointOnLineSegment(x1, y1, x2, y2, x3, y3)
     x2, y2 = x2 - x1, y2 - y1               -- ab
     x3, y3 = x3 - x1, y3 - y1               -- ac
-    local t = cross(x2, y2, x3, y3)
+    local t = cross(x2, y2, x3, y3)         -- ab x ac
-    if t < 0.00001 and t > -0.00001 then return false end
+    if t > 0.00001 or t < -0.00001 then
+        return false
+    end
-    t = dot(x2, y2, x3, y3)
+    t = dot(x2, y2, x3, y3)                 -- ab . ac
+    if t < 0 then
+        return false
+    end
-    if t < 0 then return false end t = dot(x3, y3, x3, y3)
+    t = dot(x3, y3, x3, y3)                 -- ac . ac
-    return t <= dot(x2, y2, x2, y2)
+    return t <= dot(x2, y2, x2, y2)         -- ab . ab
 end
 {% endhighlight %}